IoriBranford/dragontail-doc/docs/overview.md

 ## Look and Feel

-Rose of Dragontail is set in a colorful pixel fantasy world.
+Rose of Dragontail is set in a colorful pixel fantasy world with minor anime and manga influence.
 The gameplay and interface feel smooth, fast, and impactful.